Taking advantage of multiple scattering for Optical Reflection Tomography

 \subsubsection{Importance of a weighted temporal loss}

-Unlike alternative methods that reconstruct the refractive index of an object using a deterministic reflector \cite{li2024reflection}, our approach does not require any prior knowledge on it.
+Unlike alternative methods that reconstruct the RI of an object using a deterministic reflector \cite{li2024reflection}, our approach does not require any prior knowledge on it.
 Indeed, this reflector can belong to the inspected medium.
-The refractive index distribution can be reconstructed, even when the background reflector is highly irregular and initially unknown.
+The RI distribution can be reconstructed, even when the background reflector is highly irregular and initially unknown.

 Additionally, this algorithm can be applied to more complex samples.
-For instance, we can consider a 2D sample made up of multiple cells, and attempt to reconstruct the upstream cells by using the background cells as reflectors.
-Examples of such reconstructions are shown in Fig.~\ref{fig:fig5}, where we can observe that the weighted temporal loss (Fig.~\ref{fig:fig5}(c)) leads to more satisfactory results than the multi-wavelength loss (Fig.~\ref{fig:fig5}(b)) in this case [see the comparison with ground truth displayed in Fig.~\ref{fig:fig5}(a)].
-Since the energy received at both echo times is similar, it becomes more difficult for the model to focus on reconstructing the object's low-frequency components.
-On the contrary, the weighted temporal loss enhances the strength of back-scattered echoes and leads to a better image the sample.
+For instance, we can consider a 2D sample made up of multiple cells, and try to reconstruct the upstream cells by using the background cells as reflectors.
+Examples of such reconstructions are shown in Fig.~\ref{fig:fig5}, where we can observe that the weighted temporal loss (Fig.~\ref{fig:fig5}(c)) leads to more satisfactory results and shows noticeably better reconstruction even at early stages of convergence compared to the multi-wavelength loss (Fig.~\ref{fig:fig5}(b)) [see the comparison with ground truth displayed in Fig.~\ref{fig:fig5}(a)].
+For both losses (multi-illumination and weighted temporal), the low and high spatial frequency components are effectively separated in time, thanks to Parseval's theorem.
+However, the multi-illumination loss treats all times equally, because the energy received at both echo times is similar, the model struggles to reconstruct the low-frequency components of the object, which are mainly carried by the weaker $U_{12}$ and $U_{21}$ terms rather than by the dominant $U_1$ term.
+On the contrary, the weighted temporal loss enhances the strength of backscattered echoes and leads to a better image the sample.

-Thus, despite being far from the ideal case of a planar reflector, our method enables high-quality reconstruction of refractive index maps.
+Thus, despite being far from the ideal case of a planar reflector, our method enables high-quality reconstruction of RI maps.
 Moreover, the use of a weighted loss allows for the reconstruction of both low and high spatial frequencies, effectively mitigating the missing cone problem commonly encountered in transmission.
 However, as shown in Fig.~\ref{fig:fig3}, achieving a good reconstruction requires the presence of a reflector (and therefore a complex medium), as well as a temporal loss (hence a multi-illumination device), unlike in a transmission configuration.